Trains and Boats and Planes: Dionne Warwick version

 Dionne Warwick recorded the song in 1966.
 Her version was arranged and conducted by Bacharach, and produced by Bacharach and David.
+The track was released as the first single from her album, Here Where There Is Love on Scepter Records.
 It spent seven weeks on the Billboard Hot 100 chart, and reached No. 22 on August 6, 1966.
 Warwick's version also reached No. 37 on Billboard's Easy Listening chart and No. 49 on Billboard's Hot Rhythm & Blues Singles chart.